Children with Special Educational Needs and Disabilities

-The SENDCO at Whsiton Worrygoose is Mrs M Senior (email@example.com)
+The SENDCO at Whiston Worrygoose is Mrs M Senior (email@example.com)

-The Executive Headteacher, Mr D Taylor, has specific responsibility for safeguarding and is the DSL alongside Mrs V Hill, Mrs M Senior and Mr R Gardner (DDSL).
+The Head of School, Mrs V Hill, has specific responsibility for safeguarding (DSL) whilst Mrs M Senior and Mr R Gardner are Deputy Designated Safeguarding Lead (DDSL).

 Definition of SEN and Disability- SEND